richardvenneman/appsignal-docs/source/ruby/configuration/options.html.md

 ### `APPSIGNAL_SEND_PARAMS` / `:send_params`

+- Available since gem version `0.9.0`.
-The environment variable option is available since version 1.3
+- The environment variable option is available since gem version `1.3.0`.

 Whether to skip sending request parameters to AppSignal, can be `true` or `false`.
 Default is `false`.